Aethylred/puppet-puppetdashboard/README.md

 This is a Puppet module to manage the [Puppet Dashboard](http://projects.puppetlabs.com/projects/dashboard) that is compatible with the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache) and the [NeSI Puppet Module](https://github.com/nesi/puppet-puppet).

-# Introduction
+### Introduction

-The purpose of this module is to install the [Puppet Dashboard](http://projects.puppetlabs.com/projects/dashboard) using the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache), but without explicitly installing or configuring the Apache installation and optionally declaring an Apache virtual host.

-This separation should allow the Puppet Dashboard application to share the Apache web service with other services and applications.
+The purpose of this module is to install the [Puppet Dashboard](http://projects.puppetlabs.com/projects/dashboard) using the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache), but without explicitly installing or configuring any other services or resources.
+This separation of concerns should allow the Puppet Dashboard to be installed independently of puppet and puppet-master services and should allow the Puppet Dashboard to not interfere with the web server and database if they are used by other applications or services.

-# Installation
+## Installation

 The following Puppet snippet will do a default install of the Puppet Dashboard as the default site on port 80: